History of New York City’s Famed Cafe Wha?

 Cafe Wha?

-The Cafe Wha? was born in 1959 after it’s original owner Manny Roth bought the location.
-Manny saw promise in the old horse garage, and bought the location.
+The Cafe Wha? was born in 1959 after its original owner, Manny Roth, bought the location.
+Manny saw promise in the old horse garage and bought the location.
 Roth laid the marble floors that still grace the feet of visitors.
-He painted the walls black, giving it a cave-like feeling.
+He painted the walls black, giving them a cave-like feeling.
 He would open it as a cafe that had the main focus of live music.
-Manny Roth was one of the original creators of “passing the hat” and provided notable home and nest for beatniks and folk singers.
-This small, underground venue gave Bob Dylan his first job, playing harmonica as back up in the days, though he was soon fired for missing three performances in a row.
+Manny Roth was one of the original creators of “Passing the Hat” and provided a notable home and nest for beatniks and folk singers.
+This small, underground venue gave Bob Dylan his first job, playing harmonica as backup in the days, though he was soon fired for missing three performances in a row.

-The Cafe Wha? rode it’s long lines and popularity until 1968 when Mr.Roth sold the venue to Menachem Dworman who opened the Cafe Freenjon at the location.
-The Cafe Freenjon featured middle eastern and Israeli music and food.
-While not as popular, the Cafe Freenjon enjoyed some mild success until 1987 where the room was taken over by Noam Dworman, who was a family friend to Mr. Roth.
-Noam brought the original flair back to the Cafe by changing the music to rock music, causing lines to once again wrap around the sidewalk looking to get in.
+The Cafe Wha? rode its long lines and popularity until 1968, when Mr.Roth sold the venue to Menachem Dworman, who opened the Cafe Freenjon.
+The Cafe Freenjon featured Middle Eastern and Israeli music and food.
+While not as popular, the Cafe Freenjon enjoyed some mild success until 1987, when Noam Dworman, Mr. Roth’s family friend, took over the room.
+Noam brought the original flair back to the Cafe by changing the music to rock music, causing lines to wrap around the sidewalk again, looking to get in.
 Noam changed the name back to The Cafe Wha? and formed The Cafe Wha?
-House Band, who has since been called the “Best Damn Band in New York City.”
-The house band is still a prominent feature for the cafe, with celebrity guest appearances and upbeat renditions of popular songs.
+House Band, which has since been called the “Best Damn Band in New York City.”
+The house band is still a prominent cafe feature, with celebrity guest appearances and upbeat renditions of popular songs.

-Once a staple of the beatnik, folk, poet communities, The Cafe Wha? is now still an important part of the city’s nightlife, offering an experience that one could get nowhere else.
-With live music nightly, food and an atmosphere of freedom and smokey rebellion that has lasted throughout the decades, The Cafe Wha? is a favorite location for many.
-One never quite knows what they’ll experience The Cafe Wha? and in 2012 a crowd got to experience David Lee Roth, the nephew of original owner Manny Roth, who had visited the club as a child.
-Many celebrities and their counterparts sometimes show up in surprise shows and events at the cafe.
+Once a staple of the beatnik, folk, and poet communities, The Cafe Wha? is now still an essential part of the city’s nightlife, offering an experience that one could get nowhere else.
+With live music nightly, food, and an atmosphere of freedom and smokey rebellion that has lasted throughout the decades, The Cafe Wha? is a favorite location for many.
+One never quite knows what they’ll experience at The Cafe Wha? and in 2012, a crowd got to experience David Lee Roth, the nephew of original owner Manny Roth, who had visited the club as a child.
+Many celebrities and their counterparts sometimes show up at the cafe’s surprise shows and events.

-While the times certainly are a changin’, a lot about the Cafe Wha? has happily stayed the same.
-From the cafe’s look to it’s iconic and electric feel, this cafe has seen it all.
-From being the very first venue Bob Dylan set foot in, to its odd moonlight as an Israeli venue back to the famed cafe that history and it’s visitors has known and loved since McCarthyism was still a hushed topic and Vietnam was still a country that most high school kids haven’t heard of yet.
-It has seen the best and the worst of history, and it has undoubtedly highlighted the absolute best of music and entertainment that the past 60 years have seen.
+While the times certainly are a-changin’, much about the Cafe Wha? has stayed the same.
+From the cafe’s look to its iconic and electric feel, this cafe has seen it all.
+From being the very first venue, Bob Dylan set foot into its odd moonlight as an Israeli venue back to the famed cafe that history and its visitors have known and loved since McCarthyism was still a hushed topic and Vietnam was still a country that most high school kids haven’t heard of yet.
+It has seen the best and worst of history and undoubtedly highlighted the absolute best of music and entertainment that the past 60 years have seen.
 The Cafe Wha? is still at its original location, on the corner of Macdougal Street, featuring original decor and a spirit of the time that has sadly since passed us by.

 Picture Credit: By No machine-readable author provided.
 Behdad~commonswiki assumed (based on copyright claims).
 [GFDL (http://www.gnu.org/copyleft/fdl.html), CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0/) or CC BY-SA 2.5-2.0-1.0 (https://creativecommons.org/licenses/by-sa/2.5-2.0-1.0)], via Wikimedia Commons